BSc Computer Science with Industrial Experience / Course details

 Informal Contact Methods

-Students will be assessed on the basis of one examination - two questions out of six - in two hours (100%).
+Students will be assessed on the basis of one examination – answering two questions out of eight in two hours (100% of mark for course).

-- Generic feedback posted on Blackboard regarding overall examination performance
+- Generic feedback regarding examination performance posted on Blackboard.

 Grey, C (2013) A Very Short, Fairly Interesting and Reasonably Cheap Book About Studying Organizations.
 (3rd Edition) London: Sage